anchitgupt/wikipedia-sematics/README.md

 # wikipedia-sematics

-This is suppport plugin for the Information Retrieval (CSE508) Academic Project.
+This is suppport plugin for the Information Retrieval (CSE508) Academic Project 2020.

 ## Usage